lgbaixauli/mastoquote/README.md

 Within Python Virtual Environment:

+1. Optionally, create a new user for running the bot: `adduser --disabled-login user_name`

+1. Clone the repository `git clone https://github.com/lgbaixauli/mastoquote.git`

-1. Run `pip install -r requirements.txt` to install needed libraries.
+2. Run `pip install -r requirements.txt` to install needed libraries.

-2. Run `python3 quote.py` manually once to bot setup and get its access token to Mastodon instance.
+3. Run `python3 quote.py` manually once to bot setup and get its access token to Mastodon instance.

-3. Use your favourite scheduling method to set `quote.sh` to run every minute.
-For example, add  `* * * * * /home/mastoquote/quote.sh 2>&1 | /usr/bin/logger -t MASTOQUOTE` in
+4. Use your favourite scheduling method to set `quote.sh` to run every minute.
+For example, add  `* * * * * /home/user_name/mastoquote/quote.sh 2>&1 | /usr/bin/logger -t MASTOSTATUS` in
    `crontab -e`.
 The system and error log will be in `/var/log/syslog`.
-Don't forgot the execution privilegies `chmod +x quote.sh`.
+   Don't forgot the execution privilegies `chmod +x info.sh`.
+   Don't forgot update the user_name in `quote.sh`